 Addictions that alter or even damage your physical and mental capacities will limit or prevent you from creating the life you want.

-An addiction means that the substance (drugs, alcohol) or thing (gambling) is controlling the outcomes in your life.
+An addiction means the substance (drugs, alcohol) or thing (gambling) is controlling the outcomes in your life.
 You give up your power to it.

 The only way to get your power back is to end your involvement and go through the discomfort of its physical and emotional demands (withdrawals) that you fulfill its every desire.
 Then like breaking away from a toxic relationship, as each day passes you become freer until one day you realize that you’ve got your power back!